 The cheddar cheese is stirred into the soup with a spoon, not blended with an immersion blender.

 To garnish or not to garnish, it’s totally up to you!
-Here’s some options I enjoy –
+Here are some options I enjoy:

 - Chives or green onion

-- Homemade croutons (to keep things low carb, omit those.
-Fortunately, I’m on team carbs, so bring it, lol).
-If you are going with gluten free, use gluten free croutons.
+- Like mentioned above, homemade croutons (to keep things low carb, omit those.
+Fortunately, I’m on team carbs, so bring it, LOL).
+If you are going with gluten free, use gluten-free croutons.

 - Crisped crumbled bacon